sjancart/Premier-League-Website/README.md

            4. (31)  Luton Town (Rank: 18) vs Crystal Palace (Rank: 13)
            3. (29)  Burnley (Rank: 20) vs West Ham United (Rank: 9)
            -
-           Newcastle United and Chelsea have a rank collective total of 17 and all other games have a collective total over 17, this game is the most interesting to watch.
+           Newcastle United and Chelsea have a rank collective total of 17 and all other games have a collective total over 17, meaning this game is the most interesting to watch.
 If there is no conflicting game at a certain time, then that game is ranked first to watch.
            Manchester City VS Liverpool is at 7:30 am with no other games at that time for the day, so this game is automatically the most interesting game to watch at that time.
 Main.py also gets the 'index.html' from the hosted S3 bucket and writes new data into it to update the website.